Back and neck pain can range from minor annoyance to so debilitating everything else in life becomes a secondary concern.

 This minimally invasive surgery enlarges your spinal canal to relieve pressure on the spinal cord or nerves.
 It creates space by removing the lamina — the back part of the vertebra that covers your spinal canal.

 Surgery for spine conditions can be extremely effective.
 However, it takes a skilled spine surgeon to determine the right surgery, in the right area, at the right time.
-The specialists at Nebraska Medicine’s Comprehensive Spine Program perform many revision surgeries on patients who initially received care elsewhere and are referred to the Comprehensive Spine Program because their problem was not corrected with previous treatment or their problem was only partially addressed.
+The specialists at Nebraska Medicine perform many revision surgeries on patients who initially received care elsewhere and are referred here because their problem was not corrected with previous treatment or their problem was only partially addressed.

-To prevent repeat surgeries, the Comprehensive Spine Program staff spends time with patients to educate them about their condition, possible treatment options and how these treatments will address their major complaints.
+To prevent repeat surgeries, the spine specialists educate the patients about their conditions, possible treatment options and how these treatments will address their major complaints.